Pap smears: Everything you need to know

 Pap smear risks & considerations

-There is also a small chance that your Pap smear can come back abnormal when there are, in reality, no abnormal cells.
-This is why your doctor or ob gyn will recommend follow-ups to any abnormal results.
+There is also a small chance that your results will come back abnormal even though there are no abnormal cervical cells.
+This is why your doctor or OB-GYN will recommend follow-ups for any abnormal results.

 Pap smears are not STI/STD tests

 Pap smears are only designed to detect cell changes that indicate cervical cancer and potentially precancerous cells in the cervix (intraepithelial lesions).
-They are not an STD or STI test and cannot detect viruses or diseases, including the HPV virus that causes cervical cancer, nor do they detect other cancers of the reproductive system, such as ovarian cancer.
+They are not STD or STI tests and cannot detect viruses or diseases, including the HPV virus that causes cancer of the cervix, nor do they detect other cancers of the reproductive system, such as ovarian cancer.

 Keep in mind that HPV infection is incredibly common and many strains clear up on their own within a couple of years.
 In addition, they can only be performed on people with female genitals.
 Your doctor may recommend an HPV test as a follow-up if you have a Pap smear result that comes back unclear or abnormal.

-HPV tests can also be useful to let you know if you carry a high-risk strain, as your doctor may then recommend getting Pap smears more often.
+HPV tests can also be useful to let you know if you carry a high-risk strain, as your doctor may then recommend getting screening tests more often.

 Lower your chances of cervical cancer